marketcalls/openalgo-voice-based-orders/README.md

 # Voice-Activated Trading System

-This project is a voice based order placement system using Groq and OpenAI Whisper and OpenAlgo.
+This project is a voice based order placement system using Groq and  Whisper (Speech to Text Models) and OpenAlgo.

 ## Table of Contents